pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie/index.md

 order: 2
 ---

-Get Pixie fully managed with [Pixie Community Cloud](/installing-pixie/install-guides/community-cloud-for-pixie) (free forever) or run on your own infrastructure with the following self-managed option.
+Get Pixie fully managed with one of the [Hosted Pixie](/installing-pixie/install-guides/hosted-pixie) or run on your own infrastructure with the following self-managed option.

 ## Prerequisites